Small Business Taxes & ManagementTM--Copyright 2010-2015, A/N Group, Inc.

 The Study.
 If you do business as a sole proprietorship (or as an LLC with only a single member), you'll file your business taxes on Schedule C and attach it to your Form 1040.
 The Government Accounting Office has done a statistical study of Schedule Cs to determine the income and expenses (on a combined basis) for businesses in various industries.
-For the year 2008 (latest year available) there were some 22.6 million nonfarm sole proprietorships, with LLCs accounting for about 803,000 of that total.
+For the year 2012 (latest year available) there were some 23.6 million nonfarm sole proprietorships, with single member LLCs accounting for about 1.3 million of that total.

 We've computed the percentage of expenses based on the overall results.
-Thus, the expenses for mining companies were added to CPA firms, hunting and trapping (yes, some 12,000 Schedule Cs showed income from hunting and trapping), etc. As a result, the totals are broad averages.
-You can download an spreadsheet file from the IRS Web site with the raw data for over 125 industries at www.irs.gov/taxstats/indtaxstats/article/0,,id=134481,00.html.
-Select the table for 2008 (the latest year) under Income Statements.
+Thus, the expenses for mining companies were added to CPA firms, fishing, hunting and trapping, etc. As a result, the totals are broad averages.
+You can download an spreadsheet file from the IRS Web site with the raw data for over 125 industries at Sole Proprietorship Returns, 2012.
+Select the table for 2012 (the latest year) under Income Statements.

 The tables below show the expenses as a percentage of gross receipts and as a percent of cost of goods sold plus other deductions.